darksidebug/Self_Hosted_AI_Model_with_Python_and_FastAPI/README.md

 - remark-gfm
 ```

-Here's the snipaste of the Chat UI
+Here's the snipet of the Chat UI

 ```jsx
 import { Globe, Paperclip, Plus, Send } from 'lucide-react';